gzavo/gzavo.github.io/README.md

-My personal website, based on GitHub Pages, Jekyll, al-folio.
+# My personal website, based on GitHub Pages, Jekyll, al-folio.

+To start a local version, use

+> docker-compose up